Modeling and interpolation of the ambient magnetic field by Gaussian processes: Experiments

 We obtain measurements while sliding the sensor board over a configuration of small tables.
 To ensure sufficient excitation, magnets have been placed in an irregular pattern underneath these tables as shown in Figure~\ref{fig:expSetup-simple}.
 Two different data sets have been collected.
 Both consist of approximately three minutes of data sampled at 100~Hz.
 One data set is used for training, while the second is for validation.
 The data of both the training and validation data sets are displayed in Figure~\ref{fig:simpleExample-data-a}.
 To give an impression of the spatial variation of the magnetic field, the magnetic field intensity has been visualized through the colors of the data.
 Note that the magnetometer is calibrated such that it has a magnitude of one in a local undisturbed magnetic field.

-The magnetometer inside the Xsens IMU measures the magnetic field at the different locations.
+The magnetometer inside the IMU measures the magnetic field at the different locations.
 The optical measurements are used for two purposes.
 First, the positions from the optical system are used as known locations in the GP approach.
 This is a fairly reasonable assumption due to the high accuracy of the measurements of the optical system.
 Second, the orientations estimated by the optical system are used to rotate the magnetometer measurements from the magnetometer sensor frame to the lab frame.
 This rotation of the magnetic field measurements is needed for any of the GP methods discussed in this work.
 To use the optical and magnetometer data together, they need to be time synchronized.
-This synchronization is done in post-processing by correlating the angular velocities measured by the optical system and by the gyroscope in the Xsens IMU.
+This synchronization is done in post-processing by correlating the angular velocities measured by the optical system and by the gyroscope in the IMU.

 We run Algorithm~\ref{alg:batch-estimation} for the training data set.
 The domain $\Omega$ in the GP model is set as $L_1 = L_2 = 0.6$ and $L_3 = 0.1$.
 The actual two-dimensional movement is performed in a rectangle of $80\,\text{cm} \times 100\,\text{cm}$ and is hence well within the domain $\Omega$.
-The computed scalar potential is shown in Figure~\ref{fig:simpleExample-data-b}.
-From this the predicted magnetic field measurements can be computed which are shown in Figure~\ref{fig:simpleExample-data-c}.
+The learned scalar potential and its marginal variance (uncertainty) are shown in Figure~\ref{fig:simpleExample-data-b}.
+Because the training data covers almost the whole displayed area, the learned scalar potential has very low uncertainty.
+It is also possible to compute the predicted magnetic field which is shown in Figure~\ref{fig:simpleExample-data-c}.
 For completeness, the intensity of these predicted magnetic field measurements are shown in Figure~\ref{fig:simpleExample-data-d}.
 Although this quantity is only indirectly related to the outcome of the GP approach, it is frequently used in the remaining sections because of its easy and intuitive visualization.

 By predicting the measurements at the locations of the validation data set, it is also possible to compute the RMSE on the validation data.
 In Figure~\ref{fig:simpleData-nEig} we visualize the RMSE as a function of the number of basis functions used in Algorithm~\ref{alg:batch-estimation}.
 We also compare to the RMSE from a full GP approach, that is using the same GP prior but without the Hilbert space approximation scheme to speed up the inference.
 To allow for comparison with a full GP approach---which suffers from a high computational complexity for large data sets---the data has been downsampled to 5~Hz.
 As can be seen, already for around $m = 1000$ basis functions, the quality of the estimates from Algorithm~\ref{alg:batch-estimation} approaches that of the full GP approach.